KIRAN-MISKIN/airtribe-task-4/README.md

       "entryAt": "2025-..."
     }
-  - Failure (400): missing params or invalid vehicleType { "error": "licensePlate, vehicleType and parkingLotId are required." }
+  - Failure (400): missing params or invalid vehicleType { "error": "licensePlate and vehicleType are required." }
-  - Failure (404): no available spot for requested vehicle type { "error": "No available spot for this vehicle type." }
+  - Failure (404): no available spot for requested vehicle type or no parking lot configured { "error": "No available spot for this vehicle type." }

 Notes on allocation: allocation is atomic — the API uses a single findOneAndUpdate that sets isOccupied=true and assigns a generated currentSessionId.
 This prevents double-assignment when multiple requests arrive concurrently.